noorsyyad/microsoft-teams-apps-timetally/README.md

 provided by the bot.
 You will only need to do this once across all repos using our CLA.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
-For more information see the [Code of Conduct Time Tally](https://opensource.microsoft.com/codeofconduct/timetally/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.
+For more information see the [Code of Conduct Mazik Connect](https://opensource.microsoft.com/codeofconduct/timetally/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.